mvolkmann/blog/src/lua.md

 until condition
 ```

-Loops can use the `break` keyword to exit, but the `continue` keyword
+Loops can use the `break` keyword to exit early.
-for advancing to the next iteration is not currently supported.
+The `continue` keyword for advancing to the next iteration
+is not currently supported.

 ## Functions